Back toNutanix Glossary

 • Security - Containers are isolated in the host environment, so they are less vulnerable to being compromised by malicious code.
 In addition, security policies can block containers from being deployed or communicating with each other, which safeguards the environment.

 • Agility - When orchestrated and managed effectively, containers make it possible to be more agile in IT.
-Developers and IT operations teams can typically deploy containers more quickly than is possible with tradition software.
+Developers and IT operations teams can typically deploy containers more quickly than is possible with traditional software.

 • Speed and efficiency - Most containers are “light,” meaning they comprise fewer software resources than their traditional software counterparts.
 As a result, they tend to run more quickly and use system resources more efficiently.